mrepoDev/AlinSpace.Arguments/README.md

 ```

 The problem with this is, that it does not scale well when the validation logic gets more complex.
-Moreover, it is weird to have to write *equal null* for *not null*, which might introduce bugs,
-especially when argument validation checks are performed everywhere.
-Also, we want to have consistent argument exception messages that add details to the failed argument validation.

 Here is a more complex argument validation:

 ```csharp